Manuscripts of Wales: History

 The documentation of Welsh royalty begins after the departure of the Roman army from the Great Britain at the end of the 4th century, that is the era when Welsh history was first written about, specifically the list and lives of the kings ruling in Wales.
 Although, some of this history is considered pseudo-histories, i.e., King Arthur, whose written origins are unknown.
 It was from the sixth century that the Welsh documented their history, starting with Gildas who speaks of the Romans and Kings of Gwynedd.
 Then Nennius in the 9th century, whose actual identity has been questioned to date.
 Then, the 10th century King of Deheubarth, Owain ap Hywel Dda helped write the Annals of Wales (Annales Cambriae) by using Nennius' research to record the years 447 – 947.
-And finally, Brut y Tywysogion was complied, and was written after the 14th century, covering the years 682 – 1332 in medieval Wales.
-The Brut was considered to be a Welsh translation of the lost Latin work Cronica Principum Wallie (Chronicles of the Princes of Wales), which itself was based on the works complied by Christian monks, specifically the Cisterian monastery, Strata Florida Abbey in Ceredigion.
+And finally, Brut y Tywysogion was compiled, and was written after the 14th century, covering the years 682 – 1332 in medieval Wales.
+The Brut was considered to be a Welsh translation of the lost Latin work Cronica Principum Wallie (Chronicles of the Princes of Wales), which itself was based on the works compiled by Christian monks, specifically the Cistercian monastery, Strata Florida Abbey in Ceredigion.
 These written works give an insight into medieval Wales.